Amazon has made a commitment to hire over 100,000 US veterans or military spouses by 2024.

 Beth Galetti, Senior Vice President of People eXperience and Technology at Amazon, introduced the new tool by saying:

 “On average, a military spouse moves seven times more than a civilian spouse in their lifetime.
 Amazon employs more than 45,000 veterans and military spouses in the U.S., but many military spouses are forced to leave the company when their partners need to move on military orders.
 We shouldn’t be losing these valuable employees just because they get relocated.
 That’s why, we announced Project Juno, a program that helps employees seamlessly maintain their careers when they need to move.”

-Carrus Coach, Brian Wilson, is all too familiar with the challenges of making the shift from military service to a role in the private sector.
+Carrus Coach, Brian W, is all too familiar with the challenges of making the shift from military service to a role in the private sector.
 Brian says that going from the military to a civilian career was not an easy transition for him which is why he is passionate about helping others who are going through the same process.